catsdata/Election_Analysis/README.md

 # Election_Analysis

-## Project Overview
+## Election Audit Overview

-A Colorado Board of Elections employee has given you the following tasks to complete the election audit of a recent local congressional election.
+A Colorado Board of Elections employee has requested the following information to complete the election audit of a recent local congressional election.
+Election results have been provided via a csv file and the summary below has been requested in a txt file.

-1. Calculate the Total Number of votes cast
+1. Total Number of votes cast
+2. Voter turnout for each county
+3. Percentage votes for each county
+4. County with the highest turnout
-2. Get a complete list of candidates who received votes
+5. List of candidates who received votes
-3. Calculate the total number of votes each candidate received
+6. Total number of votes each candidate received
-4. Calculate the percentage of votes each candidate won
+7. Percentage of votes each candidate won
-5. Determine the winner of the election based on popular vote
+8. Winner of the election based on popular vote

 ## Resources

 - Data Source: election_results.csv
-- Software: Python 3.6.1, Visual Studio Code, 1.38.1
+- Software: Python 3.7.6, Visual Studio Code, 1.63.2

-## Summary
+## Election Audit Results

 The analysis of the election shows that:

-- There were "x" votes case in the election
+- There were 369,711 votes case in the election
-- The candidates were:
+- The county results were:
-    - Candidate 1
-    - Candidate 2
-    - Candidate 3
+    - Jefferson county received 10.5% of the vote and 38,855 total votes
+    - Denver county received 82.8% of the vote and 306,055 total votes
+    - Arapahoe county received 6.7% of the vote and 24,801 total votes
+- Denver county had the highest voter turnout
 - The candiddate results were:
-    - Candidate 1 received "x%" of the vote and "y" number of votes.
+    - Charles Casper Stockham received 23.0% of the vote and 85,213 total votes.
-    - Candidate 2 received "x&" of the vote and "y" number of votes.
+    - Diana DeGette received 73.8% of the vote and 272,892 total votes.
-    - Candidate 3 received "x%" of the vote and "y" number of votes.
+    - Raymon Anthony Doane received 3.1% of the vote and 11,606 total votes.
 - The winner of the election was:
-    - Candidate (1, 2 or 3), who received "x%" of the vote and "y" number of votes.
+    - Diana DeGette, who received 73.8% of the vote and 272,892 total votes.

-## Challenge Overview

-## Challenge Summary
+## Election Audit Summary
+In a summary statement, provide a business proposal to the election commission on how this script can be used—with some modifications—for any election.
+Give at least two examples of how this script can be modified to be used for other elections.